10 Summer Medical Programs + Pre-Med Summer Programs for High School Students in Arizona

 Cost: Free

-Application Deadline: The deadline for the volunteer program was January 17
+Application Deadline: The deadline for the volunteer program is January 17

 Program Dates: 8 weeks, from June to July.

 The Student Volunteer Program at Mayo Clinic’s Phoenix campus introduces high school students to the healthcare environment through non-patient and patient interaction service assignments.
-Student volunteers are assigned to a weekly four-hour shift where they take on these assignments and help with the clinic’s day-to-day operations.
-While the number of hours they can contribute is flexible, volunteers need at least four and not more than twelve hours each week.
+You will be assigned to a four-hour weekly shift to take on these assignments and help with the clinic’s day-to-day operations.
+While the number of hours you can contribute is flexible, you need at least four and not more than twelve hours each week.

 Cost: Free.
 Participants receive academic credit for their participation.